-Recruitment and Marketing Recruitment opportunities are few in the rural region of SE Washington, but have included working with Department of Commerce leads, as well as o Business Retention and Expansion
+Recruitment and Marketing Recruitment opportunities are few in the rural region of SE Washington, but have included working with Department of Commerce leads, as well as developing opportunities developed locally.
+Specific opportunities have presented themselves in: value-added agriculture, analytic/scientific laboratory, agricultural by-product manufacturing and light manufacturing.

+• Business Retention and Expansion